Monash-FIT3170/EdVantage/README.md

 2. For local testing and development, use the provided Docker scripts under `/tools`.
 3. For production, the project is continuously deployed via AWS CodePipeline and AWS Elastic Beanstalk for the backend and AWS Amplify for the frontend.
 Ensure the proper setup of these platforms and configure the CI/CD pipelines accordingly.

-## Application Flow
-A description of the user flows in our application and how this is represented in our code, as well as our code paradigms.

-TO-DO: Milestone 4
+### Database Credentials
+The default database credentials are as follows:
+- Host: 127.0.0.1
+- Port: 5432
+- Database: edvantage
+- User: admin
+- Password: Password

-## Package Versions
+## Dependencies

-These are the package versions for our primary dependencies.
+These are the descriptions and versions of our primary dependencies.

 ### Backend
 | Package                     | Description                                       | Version  |